 'We all loved him' - Club legends pay tribute to ex-Sunderland, Huddersfield, Leicester, Bolton and England striker Frank Worthington

-Former Sunderland, Huddersfield, Leicester, Bolton and England striker Frank Worthington has died aged 72.
+Sunderland legend Gary Rowell has paid tribute to ex-Huddersfield, Leicester, Bolton and England striker Frank Worthington, who has died aged 72.

-One of English football’s great mavericks, Worthington died peacefully in hospital on Monday evening following a long illness, his family announced in a statement to the PA news agency.
+One of English football’s great mavericks, Worthington died peacefully in hospital on Monday evening following a long illness.

 Worthington won eight England caps and represented over 20 clubs in a long playing career that began with Huddersfield in 1966.